dancer1325/angular/adev/src/content/guide/testing/pipes.md

 # Testing Pipes

-You can test [pipes](guide/templates/pipes) without the Angular testing utilities.
+* ❌NO need to use Angular testing utilities ❌

 ## Testing the `TitleCasePipe`

+* TODO:
 A pipe class has one method, `transform`, that manipulates the input value into a transformed output value.
 The `transform` implementation rarely interacts with the DOM.
 Most pipes have no dependence on Angular other than the `@Pipe` metadata and an interface.